ontio/ontology-explorer/back-end-projects/OntSynHandler/README.md

 ## OntSynHandler

-Synchronize block and transaction information to the local database.This project can support as a full node.
+Synchronize block and transaction information to the local mysql.